varigence/docs/bimlflex/reference-documentation/PsaDeltaCollapseRows.md

 # Delta Collapse Rows

-Should the PSA Processing apply row collapsing logic.
+FUTURE PLACEHOLDER: Should the PSA Processing apply row collapsing logic.

 Assuming the FlexRowEffectiveDateTime for a given set of rows is sequential but different, but the row values (checksum) is the same for these rows only the first row is retained.